-- 1. Type the names of the screen font, such as Logo1.ac, and the wd font, such as Logo1.wd, into a window and select both names. - 2.
+- 1. Type the names of the screen font, such as Logo1.ac, and the widths file, such as Logo1.wd into a window and select both names.
+If using more than one printer font file, type and select the names of all the screen font and width files. - 2.
 Select the command Build Dictionary!.